Which Service Organizations Should have Privacy Assessed within a SOC 2®* Assessment?

 Share this post

-A common reason that a service organization may request that the privacy trust service category be covered in its SOC 2® examination, when it may not really be necessary, is related to a misconception of what privacy within the context of the SOC 2® examination actually covers.
+A common reason that a service organization may request that the privacy trust service category be covered in its SOC 2® assessment, when it may not really be necessary, is related to a misconception of what privacy within the context of the SOC 2® assessment actually covers.

-So let’s start with the context of privacy and contrast it with the context of confidentiality, since the distinction between the two may not initially be clear to companies that have not previously had a SOC 2® examination performed.
+So, let’s start with the context of privacy and contrast it with the context of confidentiality, since the distinction between the two may not initially be clear to companies that have not previously had a SOC 2® assessment performed.

 Confidentiality refers to a company’s ability to protect information designated as confidential from its collection or creation through its final disposition and removal.
 Confidentiality requirements may be contained in laws or regulations or in contracts and agreements that contain commitments made to customers or others.